92-93 Edward Street,

 /en/file/toptipscommunityengagementfinal-webpdf-0Top tips for Community Engagement & Discussion (Web) (link is external)

 /en/file/toptipscommunityengagementfinal-printpdf-0Top tips for Community Engagement & Discussion (Print) (link is external)

 /en/file/howtoguideepalefinalpdf-1EPALE UK How-To Guide: Uploading Content (link is external)

 Corrina Hickman is our Team Leader.
 She is responsible for the day to day management and co-ordination of the work of the EPALE UK NSS.
 She also ensures synergies with the work of Erasmus+, the National Co-ordinator for the Agenda for Adult Learning (Learning and Work Institute) and other key stakeholders and multipliers.
 You will find her at policy level events within the sector.

-Rufna Hussain and Colin Neilands are our Stakeholder Engagement Leads.
+Rufna Hussain, Sara Rauste and Colin Neilands are our Stakeholder Engagement Leads.
 They work directly with adult learning professionals and stakeholders, understanding their needs, identifying content and promoting EPALE on the ground.
 Colin works solely in Northern Ireland.
 You will find them out and about at meetings, events and workshops.

-Claudia Kennedy is our Community Manager.
-She manages a range of targeted marketing activities to raise awareness and promote EPALE in the UK, generating online discussions around a range of topics and themes.
+Claudia Kennedy, our Community Manager supported by Digital Communications Assistant Jack Whitfield, manages a range of targeted marketing activities to raise awareness and promote EPALE in the UK, generating online discussions around a range of topics and themes.
 She is also responsible for our social media channels – follow us on Twitter, like us on Facebook and find us on LinkedIn.